EngineerRunner/EngineerRunner.github.io/itch-script.md

  I told you it was complicated!

 ### add
-Adds 2 arguments together.
+Adds 2 arguments together, and writes it to temp.
 Usage:

     add, 1, 2

+### subtract
+Subtracts Argument 2 from Argument 1, and writes it to temp.
+Usage:

+    subtract, 47, 92

+### multiply
+Multiplies Argument 1 by Argument 2, and writes it to temp.
+Usage:

+    multiply, 5,7534

+### divide
+Divides Argument 1 by Argument 2, and writes it to temp.
+Usage:

+    divide, 5,7534

 ### varget
-Gets a variable from the global variable list.
+Gets a variable from the global variable list and writes it to temp.
 If the variable doesn't exist, this returns 0.
 Usage:

     varget, variable-name